Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Granville, placing the area among the bottom 25% of areas assessed nationally

-Granville recorded approximately four residential properties granted approval annually based on AreaSearch analysis of ABS building approval numbers.
-Over the past five financial years, from FY-21 to FY-25, around 23 homes were approved, with one more in FY-26 so far.
-On average, each dwelling accommodated about 2.7 new residents per year during these five years, indicating robust demand that supports property values.
+Granville has seen approximately 4 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 23 homes were approved, with an additional 1 approved so far in FY26.
+Each dwelling is estimated to accommodate an average of 2.7 new residents per year over these five years.

-This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, differing from the current housing mix which is predominantly houses (88.0%).
-The estimated population density in Granville was 874 people per dwelling approval, indicating a quiet, low activity development environment.
-According to AreaSearch's latest quarterly estimate, Granville is expected to grow by 192 residents through to 2041.
+Looking ahead, Granville is expected to grow by 171 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development